Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-g.md

 <div class='workings'>
 <div class='working'>

-*Note: Solving quadratic equations is beyond the scope and any such equations can be easily inferred by trial and error method.
+*Note: ABBR: Solving quadratic equations is beyond the scope and any such equations can be easily inferred by trial and error method.
 *

 $